MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

 // In this case, its path will be: m / 44' / 3' / 0' / 0 / address_index
 const deriveDogecoinAddress = getBIP44AddressKeyDeriver(dogecoinNode);

-// These are Node.js Buffer representations of the extended private keys for
+// These are BIP-44 nodes containing the extended private keys for
-// the respective addresses.
+// the respective derivation paths.

 // m / 44' / 3' / 0' / 0 / 0
 const addressKey0 = deriveDogecoinAddress(0);